CSTFA Our Research Fisheries Science and Management

 Specialty expertise areas:

-JCU researchers work closely with commercial, recreational, charter and indigenous fishers, and provide advice on management of fished resources to relevant management agencies locally, nationally and internationally.
+JCU researchers work closely with commercial, recreational, charter, and Indigenous fishers and fisheries managers locally, nationally, and internationally, and they provide advice on fisheries management.
 JCU staff hold key positions on national and international advisory panels and management bodies actively advising policy and management.
-JCU’s location provides for close links with world leading marine and fisheries research and management agencies, and with fishing industry groups.
+JCU’s location links closely with world-leading marine and fisheries research and management agencies and fishing industry groups.
 JCU staff hold key positions on national and international advisory panels and management bodies such as the IUCN Shark Specialist Group and government reference groups, actively advising policy and management.

 This theme is led by Dr Reniel Cabral (reniel.cabral@jcu.edu.au).